vidits-kth/bayesla-link-adaptation/README.md

-# rate-selection-per-constraint
+# Optimal Wireless Rate Selection under a Packet Error Rate Constraint

-Optimal Wireless Rate Selection under a Packet Error Rate Constraint
+Comparison of ConTS and OLLA